Joseph Story: Supreme Court

-On November 15, 1811, Story was nominated by President James Madison to become an associate justice of the Supreme Court of the United States, succeeding William Cushing, who had died 14 months earlier.
-Aged at the time of his nomination, he became (and, as of 2025, remains) the youngest person nominated to serve on the U.S. Supreme Court.
+On November 15, 1811, Story was nominated by President James Madison to become an associate justice of the Supreme Court of the United States, succeeding William Cushing, an original justice of the court who had died 14 months earlier.
+Aged at the time of his nomination, he became (and, as of 2026, remains) the youngest person nominated to serve on the U.S. Supreme Court.
+The youngest justice at the start of their Supreme Court tenure was William Johnson, who was six days younger than Story's 32 years, 138 days of age at the start of their respective tenures.
 Madison had previously nominated John Quincy Adams to succeed Cushing; Adams was confirmed by the United States Senate, but had declined to serve.
 On November 18, 1811, Story was confirmed by the Senate, and he was sworn into office on February 3, 1812.

 Story's opinion in Martin v.
 Hunter's Lessee (1816) was profoundly significant before Story ever so much as addressed the issue explicitly.
 The manner in which Story framed the American republic is profoundly indicative of his philosophy.
 Story noted, "The Constitution of the United States was ordained and established not by the States in their sovereign capacities, but emphatically, as the preamble of the Constitution declares, by 'the people of the United States.'"

 Regarding the nominal issue of the case, whether the Supreme Court possessed appellate jurisdiction over the states, Story argued that the Court must have such jurisdiction.
 Without national oversight over local courts, the law could become discordant.
 This fear of discordant law was part of Story's belief in legal science, in this instance manifested as a belief in the uniformity of law.
 Without uniformity, each state would be allowed to develop its own idiosyncrasies, and such provincialism ran contrary to Story's aim of a national republic.
 Story cited the Constitution's assertion to be "The supreme law of the land" and that "Judges in every state shall be bound thereby".

 The case came to symbolize a profound transformation in Story's tenure on the Court.
 Initially Marshall's most influential ally, Story enjoyed the success that came along with the nearly uniform agreement by the justices in Marshall's Court.
 Following the election of Andrew Jackson in 1828, Story gradually became out of step with the rest of the Court.
 The transition started with the subsequent appointments to the bench of John McLean in 1829, Henry Baldwin in 1830, and James Wayne in 1835.
 This was further aggravated by the death of Marshall and the appointment in 1836 of Roger Taney, another Jacksonian Democrat, as the Chief Justice.